Skip to main content

 The aim of vocational teacher education is to provide students with the skills and knowledge to guide the learning of different kinds of students and to develop their own field of teaching, taking developments in occupations and working life into account.
 The studies include basic studies in education, vocational subject pedagogic studies, teaching practice and other studies.

-The vocational teacher education institutions are free to design their own curriculum.
-The curricula however, commonly aim at training teaching professionals who can combine theory and practice, who can reflect on their own practice and continuously develop their teaching.
+Tertiary-level institutions for occupational teacher training are free to design their own curriculum.
+The curricula commonly aim at training teaching professionals who can combine theory and practice, who can reflect on their own practice and continuously develop their teaching.
 A focus is also to encourage the students to work collaboratively, both during their studies and later during their professional lives.

 The studies are conducted in close cooperation between the teacher education institutions and vocational schools in the field.
 As many teacher students in vocational teacher education are in employment, the studies are designed so that they can be conducted flexibly in 1-3 years.
 The aim with the flexible study arrangements has been to connect the teacher education with the development of the teachers’ own work and the activities of their institutions.
 It is also common to draw up an individual learning programme for teacher education together with each student teacher so that the studies build on their prior learning.